mipimipi/crema/docs/meta-packages.md

       |
       ...

 In this example, there's a meta package for each of the different machine types that Arch Linux is intended to be installed upon (desktop, laptop etc.).
 They all depend on a base meta package.
 That package in turn depends on the software packages that all machines need.
-The specialized meta packages for desktop, laptop etc. only depend of software packages that are specific for the installation on a desktop or laptop.
+The specialized meta packages for desktop, laptop etc. only depend (besides the base meta package) on software packages that are specific for the installation on a desktop or laptop.

-For more information about how meta packages can be created, see [Michael Daffins blog posts](https://disconnected.systems/blog/archlinux-meta-packages/#creating-a-meta-package) and [an example in the alime Github repository](https://github.com/mipimipi/alime/tree/master/pkg).
+For more information about how meta packages can be created, see an example [here](https://github.com/mipimipi/metapkg/blob/master/PKGBUILD).

-### <a name="config"></a>Configuration of software packages
+### <a name="config"></a>Configuration of Software Packages

 In addition to its installation, some software packages require configuration.
 This can also be automated with meta packages.

 #### <a name="config-new"></a>New configuration files

-Also this scenario is described very well in [Michael Daffins blog post](https://disconnected.systems/blog/archlinux-meta-packages/#adding-config-files).
-So, there is no need to elaborate on this topic here in further detail.
-Just one hint for [Emacs](https://wiki.archlinux.org/index.php/Emacs) users: There are dedicated [major modes](https://www.emacswiki.org/emacs/MajorMode) available PKGBUILD files (e.g. [PKGBUILD mode](https://github.com/juergenhoetzel/pkgbuild-mode)).
-A very handy feature is the automated calculation of checksums for files that are listed in the source array of PKGBUILD.
+For this type of software packages, their configuration files need to be stored in a certain directory and its not necessary to overwrite or change existing (default) files.
+An example is sudo, where configuration files can be dropped into the directory `/etc/sudoers.d`.
+A proper approach for this scenario is to make the corresponding configuration files part of the meta package and add an `install` line to the [PKGBUILD](https://wiki.archlinux.org/index.php/PKGBUILD) file, like I did it in [my meta packages](https://github.com/mipimipi/metapkg).

-#### <a name="config-change"></a>Changing existing configuration files
+#### <a name="config-change"></a>Changing Existing Configuration Files

-If existing configuration files need to be changed or overwritten, a different approach must be pursued as [Michael Daffin explained](https://disconnected.systems/blog/archlinux-meta-packages/#overwriting-existing-configs).
-Different from Michael, alime uses the configuration management tool [holo](https://github.com/holocm/holo) for this task. holo uses [alpm hooks](https://www.archlinux.org/pacman/alpm-hooks.5.html) to manage configuration files.
+If existing (default) configuration files need to be changed or overwritten, the configuration management tool [holo](https://github.com/holocm/holo) can do the job.It uses [alpm hooks](https://www.archlinux.org/pacman/alpm-hooks.5.html) to manage configuration files.
 In a nutshell, the following steps are necessary to change or overwrite existing configuration files with holo:

 1. The meta package must depend on the [holo AUR package](https://aur.archlinux.org/packages/holo).
 I.e. the holo AUR package must be installed - see the [specific approach for meta packages depending on AUR packages](#aur).